ELHF-1458/365_Project/README.md

-# 🎓 Customer Engagement Analysis with Tableau and SQL
+# 🎓 Customer Engagement Analysis with Tableau

 This project focuses on analyzing student engagement on an online learning platform.
 The analysis is aimed at uncovering key insights such as popular courses, user behavior trends, and regional engagement to identify areas of improvement.